Prague Experience logoPrague tourist information & travel guide logo

 The Prague Christmas markets are open from 10am to 10pm on Christmas Eve.

-Christmas Tree at the Old Town Square in PragueTyn Church at Old Town Square Prague is called The City of a Hundred Spires, and for good reason.
-It should not be difficult to find a suitable church service to attend on Christmas Eve:
+Prague is called The City of a Hundred Spires for good reason.
+It is relatively easy to find a church service to attend on Christmas Eve:

 Tyn Church at the Old Town Square holds a mass at 16:30.
 Entrance is free, just turn up.

-On the stage at the Old Town Square, an open-air mass is held at 21:00.
+On the stage at the Old Town Square, an open-air Christmas mass is held at 21:00.
 Entrance is free, just turn up.

-Traditional Czech Family Christmas
+A Traditional Czech Christmas

 Christmas candles

-Traditional Czech Christmas Dinner Carp is the central ingredient of a Czech Christmas dinner.
-The fish is typically bought live from street sellers in the days running up to Christmas or on Christmas Eve morning.
-In Prague, carp is on sale at Republic Square (Namesti republiky).
+Traditional Czech Christmas Dinner The fish is typically bought live from street sellers in the days running up to Christmas or on Christmas Eve morning itself.

-Once the fish has been brought home, it is often kept alive in the bath until it is time to cook.
+Once the fish has been brought home, it is kept alive in the bath.
+Then, in the afternoon of Christmas Eve, the fish is prepared, coated in breadcrumbs, and fried.

 Fish soup (rybí polévka) forms the starter, with apple strudel or Christmas sweetbread (vánočka) for dessert.